 PERKINS LAW OFFICES

 Alexander J. Perkins, Esq. is the Founder of Perkins Law Offices.
 He is recognized as one of the Legal Elite Personal Injury lawyers in the State of Florida and listed in the numerous editions of Super Lawyers, Legal Trend Magazine, and the South Florida Legal Guide.
-He also proudly serves as the President of the Miami Beach Bar Association.
+He also proudly serves as the Immediate Past President of the Miami Beach Bar Association.
 LEARN MORE

 BLOG | IN THE NEWS

 Young Mother Suffered an Unhappy Fate at Miami-Date Mexican Eatery.

 On Sunday night last january, a bubbly brunette waitress named Courtney Rhon stopped for takeout at El Toro Taco in Homestead.
 Around 2 a.m.
 Courtney awoke violently ill.
 Armstrong rushed her sick daughter to the emergency room at Homestead Hospital, where she collapsed and went into cardiac arrest.
 Courtney's parents filed a lawsuit against the restaurant June 4.
 It claims her death was due to contaminated food and negligence on the part of the owners.
 Courtney wasn't the only one who got sick, claims the attorney for the dead woman's family, Alex Perkins (Miami Personal Injury Lawyer).
 Three days before her meal, a woman whom Perkins declines to name...
 READ FULL ARTICLE Miami New Times